TryGhost/Ghost/koenig/kg-simplemde/README.md

 });
 ```

 Shortcuts are automatically converted between platforms.
 If you define a shortcut as "Cmd-B", on PC that shortcut will be changed to "Ctrl-B".
-Conversely, a shortcut defined as "Ctrl-I" will become "Cmd-I" in a browser of a Mac user.
+Conversely, a shortcut defined as "Ctrl-B" will become "Cmd-B" for Mac users.

 The list of actions that can be bound is the same as the list of built-in actions available for [toolbar buttons](#toolbar-icons).